eBay/tsv-utils/README.md

 ## The tools

 These tools were developed for working with reasonably large data files.
-Perhaps larger than ideal for direct use in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.
+Larger than ideal for loading entirely in memory in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.
 They work like traditional Unix command line utilities such as `cut`, `sort`, `grep`, etc., and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are unicode ready, including regular expression match (`tsv-filter`).
 Documentation is available for each tool by invoking it with the `--help` option.
 If reading the code, look for the `helpText` variable near the top of the file.

-A short description of each tool follows.
-There is more detail in the [tool reference](#tool-reference) section later in this file.
+The rest of this section contains a short description of each tool.
+There is more detail in the [tool reference](#tool-reference) section towards the end of file.

-* [tsv-filter](#tsv-filter) - Filter rows in input files.
+* [tsv-filter](#tsv-filter) - Filter rows in input files via numeric and string comparisions.
-* [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
-* [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [tsv-select](#tsv-select) - Keep a subset of the columns in the input.
 * [tsv-summarize](#tsv-summarize) - Aggregate field values, summarizing across the entire file or grouped by key.
+* [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-append](#tsv-append) - Concatenate TSV files.
 Header aware; supports source file tracking.
+* [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [number-lines](#number-lines) - Number the input lines.
 * [Useful bash aliases](#useful-bash-aliases)